Game Management Unit 43B

 Overview: The desert bighorn sheep population in unit 43B is one of the most stable populations in the state.
 Most of unit 43B has been exposed to very little disturbance, and the Arizona Game and Fish Department has been successful in enhancing the habitat through numerous sheep water developments over the years.
 The population appears to have come out of the drought in pretty good shape.
-As of 2013 hunters continue to experience 100% hunt success.
-The average ram size for the December 2012 hunt was 162 Boone and Crockett points.
-This was slightly higher than the three and ten year averages of 160 and 151 Boone and Crockett Points, respectively.
-The 43B sheep herd was last surveyed in 2010 and is scheduled to be surveyed again in the fall 2013.
+As of 2015, hunters continue to experience near100% hunt success.

 Most of the sheep habitat in unit 43B is on the U.S. Army Yuma Proving Ground.
 Sheep hunters are required to contact the proving ground to receive a safety briefing and to obtain their YPG permit prior to the hunt.
 Sheep hunters are reminded that a permit is necessary to gain access to restricted areas on YPG, not only during the hunt, but also when scouting.
 All persons wanting to go onto YPG to assist with the sheep hunt will also need a YPG hunting permit, even if they are not the tag holder.
 Additionally, hunters in possession of game cameras, digital cameras or other optical equipment may be required to obtain a photo pass from YPG and be subject to additional regulations.